mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Both creatures will ingest humans (and anything else slow enough to get in their way) and are considered quite hazardous.
-At this time, nothing is known of their life cycles, since researchers cannot study them for prolonged periods of time in Furioso’s insidious atmosphere.
+At this time, nothing is known of their life cycles, since researchers cannot study them for prolonged periods of time in Furioso's insidious atmosphere.
 There have been growing speculations, however, that the ice spider may actually possess a form of rudimentary intelligence, a possibility that has intrigued many xenosophontological investigators in recent years and inspired